MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### DisableNetbiosBroadcasts

 Indicates whether the NetBIOS protocol should be switched to P-node (point-to-point) mode.
 If `true` NetBIOS node type is set to P-node.
-If `false` NetBIOS node type is set to H-node (hybrid) If `null` NetBIOS node type is not managed through GPO.
+If `false` NetBIOS node type is set to H-node (hybrid).
+If `null` NetBIOS node type is not managed through GPO.

 ```yaml
 Type: Boolean